kvarak/dnd/docs/_Rules/skills.md

     If the character perceives the casting, the spell's effect, or both, the character can make an Wisdom (Divine magic) check with the reaction or action.
 The DC equals 15 + the spell's level.
     <details>
       <summary>Divine Defense</summary>
       You have seen enough divine magic to understand the limitations and flaws that deities impose on most spells they grant.
-You have Expertise when using a reaction to identify a divine spell being cast.
+You have <b>Expertise</b> when using a reaction to identify a divine spell being cast.
 If you recognize it, you gain advantage on any saves against that spell.
     </details>
     <details>
       <summary>Divine Symbolism</summary>